OpenXRay/xray-16/README.md

 * See issues labeled as [good first issue](https://github.com/OpenXRay/xray-16/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22Good+first+issue%22) to get familiar with the engine code in practice.
 * You may also want to look at issues labeled as [help wanted](https://github.com/OpenXRay/xray-16/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22Help+wanted%22).
 Some of them are difficult ones, though.

 The `dev` branch is the default and base branch for the project.
 It is used for development and all Pull Requests should go there.
+But, be aware that this branch, sometimes, may be broken and, rarely, we can do force pushes to this branch.

 Be advised that this is a community project not sanctioned by GSC Game World in any way – and they remain the copyright holders of all the original source code and S.T.A.L.K.E.R. franchise. <br>